Moments of density-dependent branching processes and their genealogy: The moments of density-dependent branching processes

 \subsection{Martingale change of measure}

-Let $k\geq 1$ and a time horizon $T>0$.
 The forthcoming definition introduces a new population process.
-It will arise as an exponential change of measure of the original process and will serve in the initialization of our recursive moment formula (see \Cref{thm:recursion_moment}).
+It will arise as an exponential change of measure of the original process and will serve in the initialization of our recursive moment formula (see Theorem~\ref{thm:recursion_moment}).